 - Once the healthy undercurrents are selected, the FST therapist closely examines the recommended techniques for those particular undercurrents in the following manner:

-- Selects a technique and playbook recommended in Chapter 8 of Treating the Traumatized Child book.
+- Selects a technique and playbook recommended in Chapter 8 of Treating the Traumatized Child book. or

 - Creates their own techniques and playbooks